Rio's campaign

 Rio is a happy, playful and energetic three-year-old who adores cars and spending time with his big sister Lillyrose!
 In August 2023, Rio was diagnosed with stage 4 high-risk neuroblastoma.

-Fundraising total£219,893.03
+Fundraising total£237,434.86

 Rio is a happy, energetic, and playful little boy.
 His best friend is his big sister Lillyrose (9 years old) who he loves nothing more than spending time with.
 Rio is a much loved, and much longed for sibling for Lillyrose, who would often ask Santa for a baby brother every year up until Rio was born in April 2021.
-They have a magical bond and the love they have for each other is so strong and inspiring.
+The siblings have a magical bond and the love they have for each other is strong and inspiring.
 Rio’s diagnosis has greatly affected Lillyrose physically and mentally, which for the family is heart breaking to watch.

 In August 2023, their beautiful baby boy was diagnosed with high-risk neuroblastoma, a rare and aggressive childhood cancer that has a 40-50% chance of long-term survival at diagnosis.